 LVU Becomes Most Successful Soccer Club in Greater Lehigh Valley

-Success breeds success, and Lehigh Valley United put an exclamation point on the end of that sentence this spring as six of the LVU teams won EPYS NCS (National Challenge Series) State Cups- the highest level of the State Cup competitions.
+Success breeds success, and Lehigh Valley United put an exclamation point on the end of that sentence this spring as six of the LVU teams won EPYS NCS (National Championship Series) State Cups- the highest level of the State Cup competitions.

 “Three of our champions were girls’ teams, and we’re really pleased about that because the majority of our past champions have been on the boys’ side,” explains Greg Ramos, Director of Coaching for LVU.

 “This is the most State Cup champions we’ve ever had in a single season, and not only that, we didn’t have four of our elite teams in because they’re in the Development Academy.”

 “This time, we not only had a smaller percentage of teams in State Cup, but the vast majority were getting to the late rounds if not winning it,” Ramos adds.
 “It speaks to the quality of the players and the quality of the coaching staff we have her at LVU.”

 The State Cup champions included the 2002 Girls Black, 2008 Girls Black and 2009 Girls Blackteams, along with the 2000 Boys Black, 2002 Boys Black and 2009 Boys Black teams.

 Beyond that, the 2007 Girls Black team made the finals, the 2004 Girls Black team was semifinalists, the 2001 Girls Black team was semifinalists, the 2003 Boys Black team was semifinalists and the 1999 Boys Black team lost on penalty kicks in the finals.
 The 2000 Boys Blue team was the finalist for the Presidents Cup bracket, which is the second most competitive state cup series.
 Their success, combined with the fact the 2000 Boys Black team won the NCS title means that LVU dominates in the U18 boys age bracket.